 How Data Pipelines Work

 Ingestion is the entry point.
 Data arrives from databases (via CDC or periodic queries), message brokers (Kafka, Pulsar, RabbitMQ), APIs, log files, or object storage.
-Ingestion can be pull-based (the pipeline queries the source on a schedule) or push-based (the source emits events that the pipeline consumes).
+Ingestion can be pull-based (the pipeline queries the source on a schedule) or push-based (the source emits events the pipeline consumes).

-Loading writes the processed data into the target system -- a warehouse like Snowflake or BigQuery, a data lake on S3 with Apache Iceberg tables, an Elasticsearch cluster for search, or a downstream operational database.
+Loading writes processed data into the target -- a warehouse like Snowflake or BigQuery, a data lake on S3 with Apache Iceberg tables, an Elasticsearch cluster for search, or a downstream operational database.

 Monitoring and observability run alongside everything else.
 You need to know when a pipeline fails, when data arrives late, when row counts deviate from expectations, and when schema changes in a source system break downstream consumers.